ramisha-anwer/ramisha-anwer/README.md

 <h2>About me</h2>

 I am Ramisha Anwer, currently a final year student pursuing Bachelors in Software Engineering from NUST with skills in developing and deploying web application in ReactJs and NodeJs.
-Skilled in Android Studio, Java, Data Structures, Flutter, Dart.
+Skilled in Javascript, Node.js, MongoDB, Java, Data Structures,.
 I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares. <br><br>

 ⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.